limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 Both `/php` and `/temporary` are already in `robots.txt`.

-It appears that `/weblog` is the root directory for WordPress, and there's a need to place the FQDN `derpnstink.local` in `/etc/hosts` according to the redirection.
+It appears that `/weblog` is the root directory for WordPress, and there's a need to place the FQDN `derpnstink.local` in `/etc/hosts` as seen in the redirection below.

 ```
 curl -i 192.168.10.130/weblog/